 - advised in advance that screening is being carried out (the checks must also be stated in the job description at the time of advertising the post)

 - advised of the eventual outcome (and given the right to respond to adverse findings)

 After carrying out checks

-Should a check indicate anything adverse about the candidate's employability, departments should contact their HRBP for advice before liaising with the individual.
+Should a check indicate anything adverse about the candidate's employability, departments should contact their HR Business Partner for advice before liaising with the individual.